Neptune: Orbit and rotation

-The average distance between Neptune and the Sun is 4.5 billion km (about 30.1 astronomical units (AU)), and it completes an orbit on average every 164.79 years, subject to a variability of around ±0.1 years.
-The perihelion distance is 29.81 AU; the aphelion distance is 30.33 AU.
+The average distance between Neptune and the Sun is 4.5 billion km (about 30.1 astronomical units (AU), the mean distance from the Earth to the Sun), and it completes an orbit on average every 164.79 years, subject to a variability of around ±0.1 years.
+The perihelion distance is 29.81 AU, and the aphelion distance is 30.33 AU.
+Neptune's orbital eccentricity is only 0.008678, making it the planet in the Solar System with the second most circular orbit after Venus.
+The orbit of Neptune is inclined 1.77° compared to that of Earth.

-On 11 July 2011, Neptune completed its first full barycentric orbit since its discovery in 1846, although it did not appear at its exact discovery position in the sky, because Earth was in a different location in its 365.26 day orbit.
-Because of the motion of the Sun in relation to the barycentre of the Solar System, on 11 July Neptune was also not at its exact discovery position in relation to the Sun; if the more common heliocentric coordinate system is used, the discovery longitude was reached on 12 July 2011.
+On 11 July 2011, Neptune completed its first full barycentric orbit since its discovery in 1846; it did not appear at its exact discovery position in the sky because Earth was in a different location in its 365.26-day orbit.
+Because of the motion of the Sun in relation to the barycentre of the Solar System, on 11 July, Neptune was not at its exact discovery position in relation to the Sun—if the more common heliocentric coordinate system is used, the discovery longitude was reached on 12 July 2011.

-The elliptical orbit of Neptune is inclined 1.77° compared to that of Earth.

 The axial tilt of Neptune is 28.32°, which is similar to the tilts of Earth (23°) and Mars (25°).
-As a result, Neptune experiences similar seasonal changes to Earth.
+As a result, Neptune experiences seasonal changes similar to those on Earth.
 The long orbital period of Neptune means that the seasons last for forty Earth years.
 Its sidereal rotation period (day) is roughly 16.11 hours.
 Because its axial tilt is comparable to Earth's, the variation in the length of its day over the course of its long year is not any more extreme.

 Because Neptune is not a solid body, its atmosphere undergoes differential rotation.
 The wide equatorial zone rotates with a period of about 18 hours, which is slower than the 16.1-hour rotation of the planet's magnetic field.
 By contrast, the reverse is true for the polar regions where the rotation period is 12 hours.
 This differential rotation is the most pronounced of any planet in the Solar System, and it results in strong latitudinal wind shear.